Skip to content

 Optimizing Paid Page Revenue

-• Price your subscription competitively (research your niche — see our pricing guide)
+• Price your subscription competitively for your niche

-• Supplement with strategic PPV (not too frequent — don’t devalue the subscription)
+• Supplement with strategic PPV (not too frequent — protect the subscription’s perceived value)

-• Run occasional promotional discounts to attract new subscribers
+• Run occasional promotional discounts to convert price-sensitive prospects

 Optimizing Free Page Revenue

-• Send PPV consistently (3-5 times per week) with compelling previews
+• Send PPV consistently (3–5 times per week) with compelling, desire-building previews

-• Price PPV based on content value, not arbitrary numbers
+• Price PPV based on perceived content value, not arbitrary round numbers

-• Use tiered pricing (low-cost entry PPV and premium high-cost PPV)
+• Use tiered pricing — low-cost entry PPV and premium high-ticket PPV in the same catalog

 • Leverage DMs for custom content sales

-• Segment your subscribers and target different PPV to different groups
+• Segment your subscribers and target PPV based on stated interests and spending history

 Optimizing Hybrid Revenue

-• Promote your paid page regularly on your free page
+• Promote your paid page regularly from your free page with specific hooks about what they’re missing

-• Offer a discount on the paid page subscription to free subscribers
+• Offer a discount on the paid subscription to existing free subscribers as a conversion incentive

-• Use analytics to track which page performs better and adjust accordingly
+• Use analytics to track which page performs better and adjust production investment accordingly

 Switching Models